Using Ibuprofen and Acetaminophen Together: A Pharmacist Explains

 Acetaminophen also comes in suppositories, which can be very helpful for babies or children who cannot tolerate oral medications.

-Please reach out to your doctor for guidance for babies under those ages.
+Please contact your doctor for guidance for babies under those ages.
 Your doctor may, for example, recommend acetaminophen in a baby under 3 months of age, but only after an examination and under their guidance.

 Acetaminophen and ibuprofen also relieve pain, which can be a bonus for sick kids.
-Many illnesses, like the flu, can cause fever, headache, and aches and pains, so a drug that does double duty can be beneficial.
+Many illnesses, such as the flu, can cause fever, headache, and aches and pains, so a drug that serves dual purposes can be beneficial.

 As a side note, over the years, I have found that vacations and holidays seem to be excellent times for children to get sick!
 I've never seen a study on this theory, but I'm willing to bet that many parents would agree...